Linux

 Limitations

-The on-demand execution of microservices from Workspaces supports Bash as a scripting language.
+The execution of microservices on demand from the Workspaces module supports Bash as the scripting language.

 Download and installation